wasiejen/Free-Snap-Tap/README.md

 # automatic application of healing syringe and switch back to last weapon
 # (125<tr("+x")<900): will not be triggered if tapped really quickly or hold over 900 ms
-# the longest it will be waiting to release x is 900ms after x was pressed (900-tr("+x")) to make sure it is eqiupped fully
+# the longest it will be waiting to release x is 900ms after x was pressed (900-tr("+x")) to make sure it is equipped fully
 +x|(125<tr("+x")<900) : +x|(900-tr("+x")), -left_mouse|600|600, +left_mouse|0|0, q
 ```

 - Dynamic evaluation is instead used of set delays behind the `|` of a key. e.g. `+w|(tr("+w")>100)`
 - Evaluation defined by a formula in brackets `()`
   - **As a part of the trigger combination will check if the condition in the evaluation is True**
-    - Will be handled seperatly from attached key and both checked seperately
+    - Will be handled separately from attached key and both checked separately
   - **As part of the played key sequence it has to return a number that will be used as delay in ms**
-    - If result is negativ will return 0
+    - If result is negative will return 0
   - **`""` or `''` are needed**  -> `tr("+w")` will give out the length of the last key press for key w, and `tr("-w")` will give out the length of time between a release and a press - so length of release/ time since it was last activated
 - Time functions
   - `tr()` - Callable for last **real key** press and release time with `tr("+/-key")`.
     - also rebinds are here - only the replaced keys without the trigger/source key
   - `ts()` - Only observes **simulated keys** (keys send by macros)
     - (tap groups in real and simulated due to there handling in the program)
-  - `ta()` - Combines **both real and simulated** input to generate an combined times for **"all"** key events
+  - `ta()` - Combines **both real and simulated** input to generate a combined times for **"all"** key events
 - Other function:
   - `cs()` - Counterstrafe based on a polynomial function - everything over 500 ms is handled as max velocity and returns 100 ms as delay for the counterstafe.
   - `csl()` - Counterstrafe based on a linear function (polynomial works better in my opinion)
-- All normal python code is evaluable:
+- All normal python code is able to be evaluated:
   - so keep in mind: all Trigger functions must evaluate to bool (True or False) and all played keys must result in a number

 ## Key Modifier explanation:
 #### **for rebinds and macros**
-- `` nothing in front of a key is synchronious input (press is a press, release is a release)
+- `` nothing in front of a key is synchronous input (press is a press, release is a release)
 - `-` in front of a key is a press (down without up)
 - `+` in front of a key is a release (up without down)
 - `#` in front of a key, comments that key out and will not be used
 - `^` in front of a key, will toggle the key state between pressed and released on key_down (rebind) or on trigger activation (macro)
 #### **only for rebinds**
-- `!` in front of a key is a release and a key (reversed synchronious input)
+- `!` in front of a key is a release and a key (reversed synchronous input)
 #### **only for macros**
 - `!` in front of a key in the first key group means (trigger group) will be seen as `prohibited key` - if that key is pressed, the trigger will not trigger ^^
 - `|` after a key is the the max delay for this single key (e.g. `-k|10` -> press k with a max delay of 10)